Laboratories: Choosing an Appropriate Disinfectant

 4. Spill Clean-up: Use of an effective disinfectant in spill response is critical.
 Management of the waste materials associated with the clean-up must be considered.
 The additional of a chemical disinfectant will necessitate the collection and disposal of the materials as chemical waste.

-Environmental Protection Agency (EPA) Registered Disinfectants
+Environmental Protection Agency (EPA) Registered Disinfectants:

 The EPA3 provides lists of antimicrobial products that have been proven to be effective against common pathogens.
 Use of listed EPA-registered products consistent with the product labeling complied with OSHA requirements for Occupational Exposure to Blood Borne Pathogens4.
-Users must read the label to locate the EPA registration number and ensure product is approved fo rthe intended biological agent.
+Users must read the label to locate the EPA registration number and ensure product is approved for the intended biological agent.

 Exposure Response Contacts: